 Bethany Cotton's environmental ethic was born in and nurtured by her childhood stomping grounds in the mountains outside of Ashland, Oregon.
 She holds a J.D. and certificate in Environmental and Natural Resource Law with an emphasis in Animal Law from Lewis & Clark Law School, and a B.A. in Environmental Studies, Political Science and Latin American Studies.
 She joined Guardians as Wildlife Program Director in spring 2013.
 Her advocacy background includes working for Greenpeace fighting coal export proposals in the western U.S, as a staff attorney at the Center for Biological Diversity, and as a litigation fellow at the Pacific Environmental Advocacy Center (now EarthRise Law Center).
-Her community involvement and pro bono work includes sitting on the boards of Friends of Living Oregon Waters (FLOW) where she focuses on fighting liquified natural gas export proposals, and EarthTeach Forest Park.
+Her community involvement includes sitting on the board of EarthTeach Forest Park.
 In her spare time, Bethany loves to be on her bike, look for rare critters and plants, grow things, practice yoga, hike, swim and experiment in her vegan kitchen.
 Read Bethany's Staff Origin Story "Welcoming Wolves Home".
 Email Bethany at: "bcotton 'at' wildearthguardians 'dot' org" or call: 503.327.4923.

 Marla Fox joined WildEarth Guardians in 2015 as the Rewilding Attorney.
 Her work focuses on developing strategic legal advocacy to reclaim places for the wild and reconnect wildlife habitat and waterways across the American West.
 Originally from Minnesota, Marla spent her informative years swimming and fishing at the lake up north.
 She received her B.A. in Spanish and Biology from St. Olaf College in 2006 and her J.D. from Lewis and Clark Law School in 2012.
 Marla worked as a legal intern with Earthjustice’s California office and Earthrise Law Center.
 Before joining Guardians, she got her legal feet wet as Legal Fellow (and later Staff Attorney) for the Northwest Environmental Defense Center.
 Marla likes to spend her free time exploring the west on backpacking trips, running, and gardening.
 Email Marla at: “mfox ‘at’ wildearthguardians ‘dot’ org’” or call 651.434.7737.